InfotelGLPI/metademands/README.md

 - [X] Save your forms as Draft
 - [X] Use tags for titles
 - [X] Bootstrap Buttons
+- [X] Export / Import forms

 For next version :
-Help us to add these features
+Help us to add new features
-- [ ] Export / Import forms